krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

     }
     ```

-Observing the code above, it becomes more complex when recursion is converted to iteration.
-Although iteration and recursion can be converted to each other in many cases, it is not always worth doing so for two reasons.
+Observing the above code, when recursion is transformed into iteration, the code becomes more complex.
+Although iteration and recursion can often be transformed into each other, it's not always advisable to do so for two reasons:

-- The transformed code may be more difficult to understand and less readable.
+- The transformed code may become harder to understand and less readable.
-- For some complex problems, simulating the behavior of the system call stack can be very difficult.
+- For some complex problems, simulating the behavior of the system's call stack can be quite challenging.

-In short, **the choice of iteration or recursion depends on the nature of the particular problem**.
-In programming practice, it is crucial to weigh the advantages and disadvantages of both and choose the appropriate method based on the context.
+In summary, **choosing between iteration and recursion depends on the nature of the specific problem**.
+In programming practice, weighing the pros and cons of each and choosing the appropriate method for the situation is essential.